catalyst-cloud/catalystcloud-docs/source/block-storage/faq.rst

 For the purpose of this example we will assume:

 * there is an exiting HDD volume attached to the instance and mounted on /data
-* a new NVME volume has been attached to the instance and
+* a new NVMe volume has been attached to the instance and

   - has been partitioned
   - has a file system created